Land / Lot Information

 The 72.5 +/- acre Barrel Springs Ranch is located west of Nocona and south of Belcherville along the paved FM 1816, in beautiful Montague County, Texas.
 This ranch has a lot of aesthetic beauty to it, including a wonderful entrance road lined by towering pecan trees, flowing creek surrounded by tall elms, thick back mesquite pasture for hunting and a large hill that provides views for miles!

 Coming off of FM 1816 you enter the property through a brand new pipe gated entrance.
-After you are in and travel down the pecan-lined road you emerge on top of a cleared grass pasture, where a windmill powered water well is in place (windmill needs work).
+After you are in and travel down the pecan-lined road you emerge on top of a cleared grass pasture, where a a water well is in place.
+This well does not currently have a pump in it but the depth and water level was checked; it showed to be 160 ft deep, with 70 ft of water in it.
 Electricity is located at the road and could be brought to this location.
 This area is very pretty and would be perfect for a deer camp or to build a cabin or house.
 Approximately 25 mature pecans are scattered around here, creating a nice buffer between you and the road.

 From this point, the land slopes down to the creek bottom, which is a dense forested area, ideal for bow-hunting.
 Barrel Springs Creek keeps water moving through these trees, winding for over 1,500 ft across the middle of the ranch.
 While the creek has gone dry in periods of extreme drought in the past, it normally has running water and is a major asset to the ranch for both wildlife and livestock.